 - What can he lose or win with this hand?

 - What can I lose, if I'll decide wrongly?

 - Do I have any statistics regarding this situation for this opponent?

 - What hand ranges can I have in his eyes?

 What actually happened?
 You couldn't think over every small detail, and you also couldn't tell why you made your decision, but your decision was correct.
 Neither the available time, nor the available information was sufficient to be confident in our move.
-We had a hunch that the opponent can bluff often enough, so the expected value of the call will be good.
+You had a hunch that the opponent can bluff often enough, so the expected value of the call will be good.

 That initial feeling in the gut

 True intuition is one that dawns on you in under a second.
 When you didn't think anything over, but you already have a strong impression.
-We call this the first impression.
+You call this the first impression.
 If you can walk away from this article with just one important piece of advice, it is to trust in these impressions!
 I'm willing to say that in over 75% of cases the first impression will turn out to be the right one.
 There are players who might even be right 90-95% of the time.
-If we have time and other information the best course of action is to think everything over fully, but I advise you not to stray too far from the first impression, unless we have a very good reason.
+If you have time and other information the best course of action is to think everything over fully, but I advise you not to stray too far from the first impression, unless you have a very good reason.